 The proposed medical marijuana cultivation facility will be a clean industrial development and will expand the economic and employment base of the community by the products it will offer dispensaries within the State of California and the new employees that will be hired.
-The only non-industrial uses in the vicinity are heavy commercial businesses and limited retail.
+The only non-industrial uses in the vicinity are heavy commercial businesses which are similar in character to light industrial activities.
 The proposed cultivation facility will operate with security and environmental measures that will assure its compatibility with all surrounding uses.